strftime, wcsftime, _strftime_l, _wcsftime_l

 size_t strftime( char *strDest, size_t maxsize, const char *format, const struct tm *timeptr ); size_t _strftime_l( char *strDest, size_t maxsize, const char *format, const struct tm *timeptr, _locale_t locale ); size_t wcsftime( wchar_t *strDest, size_t maxsize, const wchar_t *format, const struct tm *timeptr ); size_t _wcsftime_l( wchar_t *strDest, size_t maxsize, const wchar_t *format, const struct tm *timeptr, _locale_t locale );

-Size of the strDest buffer, measured in characters (char or wchar_t).
+Size of the strDest buffer, measured in characters (

 tm data structure.